Bioconservatism: The problematic attitude of biotechnological enhancement

-One of Leon Kass' main arguments on this matter concerns the attitude of 'mastery'.
+One of Leon Kass' main arguments on this matter concern the attitude of 'mastery'.
 Kass implies that although the means are present to modify human nature (both body and mind), the ends remain unknown, filled with unintended consequences:

 Due to the unawareness of the goodness of potential ends, Kass claims this not to be mastery at all.
-Instead, we are acting on the momentary whims that nature exposes us to, effectively making it impossible for humanity to escape from the "grip of our own nature".
+Instead, humanity is acting on the momentary whims that it is being exposed to by nature, effectively making it impossible to escape from the "grip of our own nature."

 Kass builds on Sandel's argument that transhumanists fail to properly recognise the 'giftedness' of the world.
-He agrees that this idea is useful in that it should teach us an attitude of modesty, restraint and humility.
+He agrees that this idea is useful in that it should teach mankind an attitude of modesty, restraint and humility.
 However, he believes it will not by itself sufficiently indicate which things can be manipulated and which should be left untouched.
-Therefore, Kass additionally proposes that we must also respect the 'givenness' of species-specified natures - 'given' in the sense of something fixed and specified.
+Therefore, Kass additionally proposes that mankind must also respect the 'givenness' of species-specified natures – 'given' in the sense of something fixed and specified.